 Black Gotham Experience walking tours bring you into a reconstructed New Netherland and British New York.
 Participants witness the impact of the African Diaspora on the making of New York City and the birth of the United States of America through real people whose images have been erased.
 Insight and empathy allow emotional connections to these character-based stories that stay with you after the tour ends.

 Walking tours are available as private and public experiences.
 Public tours are organized in Fall, Spring, and Summer seasons which include special events such as open studios, talks, exhibitions.
-In February 2018, we’ll be conducting a series of special public tours to celebrate Black History Month.
+Our regular schedule of public tours resumes in April with our Spring 2018 season.